ide8/tacotron2/README.md

 - [x] make training work at FP16

 ## TODO:
+- [ ] make it work with pytorch-1.4.0
-- [ ] Add multi-spot instance training for AWS
+- [ ] add multi-spot instance training for AWS

 ## Getting Started